nicklaw5/helix/docs/README.md

 ## Request Rate Limiting

 Twitch enforces strict request rate limits for their API.
-See [their documentation](https://dev.twitch.tv/docs/api#rate-limits) for the specific rate limit values.
-At the time of writing this, requests are limited to 30 queries per minute (if a Bearer token is not provided) or 120 queries per minute (if a Bearer token is provided).
+See [their documentation](https://dev.twitch.tv/docs/api/guide) for the specific rate limit values.
+At the time of writing this, requests are limited to 30 points per minute if a Bearer token is not provided or 800 points per minute if a Bearer token is provided.

 There are a number of helper methods on the response object for retrieving rate limit headers are integers.
 These include:

 - `Response.GetRateLimit()`
 - `Response.GetRateLimitRemaining()`